Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Expert

 The Irish Setter has elegant features, complete with feathery ears and a beautiful red coat.
-On top of being beautiful, they are active, intelligent, and incredibly quiet.
+They are also active, intelligent, and incredibly quiet.
 Even though this breed is known to be a bit rambunctious, their barking is kept to a minimum.

 16. Coton De Tulear